mralexgray/twui/README.md

 - (06/01/13) TUIResponder: added `addAction:forControlEvents:` that just sends the action up the responder chain.
 This is good for views with controllers.
 - (06/01/13) TUITextView/Field: added `secure` property.
 - (06/14/13) TUIView: added `description` and `recursiveDescription`
+- (06/25/13) MTAnimation: added `MTAnimation` as a submodule so that it's available across the framework and any project that includes it.
+This is a good thing.
+- (06/25/13) TUIView: added frame convenience accessors. easily change frame values right on the view: e.g. `view.x = 3; view.height = 20`
+- (06/25/13) TUIView: added frame convenience accessors. easily change frame values right on the view: e.g. `view.x = 3; view.height = 20`
+- (06/25/13) TUITableView: added insertion/deletion cell updates. **this is huge**

 ## Setup